Spreadsheet Models for Managers

 This command examines all the chart objects on all selected sheets, and modifies the SERIES formulas in each chart so that they use names when possible.
 There is no undo.

-This command examines the installation of the add-ins files for this course, and verifies that you have installed them as add-ins on your machine.
-It records a notice in the active cell that tells you whether they have been installed in the add-ins folder of your machine.
-If you haven't installed the files there, then we will not be able to execute your homework or course project.
+This command examines the installation of the add-in file for this course, and verifies that you have installed it as an add-in on your machine.
+It records a notice in the active cell that tells you whether the file has been installed in the add-ins folder of your machine.
+If you haven’t installed the file there, then we won’t be able to execute your homework or course project.

 The worksheet functions